Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

 \paragraph{Comparing $\hat v$ with $v^*$:} The optimal matching value functions in the current no-learning environment (and in the low cost regime) are plotted in Figure~\ref{fig: NL_value_functions}.
-There are two important differences with Figure~\ref{fig: value_functions}: local concavity and kinks on the boundary of matching sets.
+There are two important differences with Figure~\ref{fig: value_functions}: local concavity and kinks on the boundary of the matching sets.
 In contrast, the value functions in the learning environment were convex and smooth.
-Both of these properties were due to the Bayesian learning, that are absent here.
+Both of these properties were due to the Bayesian learning, that is absent here.
+Specifically, the marginal value of acquiring information about the self-type becomes larger as the posterior belief increases, and this aspect is only present when the learning opportunity is available.
+Analytically, the final term in~\eqref{eq: optimal_vb}, which is induced by the Bayesian learning component in the Bellman equation, delivers the convexity of the value functions.

 \paragraph{Comparing $\hat \beta$ with $\beta$:} It is shown in the proof of Proposition~\ref{prop: no_learning_optimum} that $\hat \beta = c/\lambda_b$.
-Comparing this with equation \eqref{eq: beta} for $\beta$, one notices an important difference: learning incentives affect $\beta$ through the impact of $w(1)$ in its denominator.
-Specifically, increasing $\kappa$ or $\varphi_b$, or decreasing $r$ each strengthens the reputational motives and raises $w(1)$, thus making the agent more patient (by lowering $\beta$).
+Comparing this with equation~\eqref{eq: beta} for $\beta$, one notices an important difference: learning incentives affect $\beta$ through the impact of $w(1)$ in its denominator.
+Specifically, increasing $\kappa,\varphi_a,\varphi_b$, or decreasing $r$ each strengthens the reputational motives and raises $w(1)$, thereby making the agent more patient (by lowering $\beta$).
 In the absence of learning, all of these effects are muted in $\hat \beta$.
 Hence, in both cost regimes, the separation point $\beta$ is smaller than its no-learning counterpart $\hat \beta = c/\lambda_b$.
 Therefore, the prospects of learning about the self-type and possibly reaching a higher reputation expand the matching sets and add more patience to the agent's continuation region.
-I refer to this force by \textit{reputational effect} in the next section.
+I refer to this force as the \textit{learning effect} in the next section.